 - Diversity in clinical training.
-Fellows rotate with a total of 7 full-time Neuromuscular Medicine Faculty members at 3 Clinic locations and 3 EMG labs with diverse patient populations: University of Minnesota Medical Center, Hennepin County Medical Center, and Minneapolis VA Hospital.
+Fellows rotate with a total of 7 full-time Neuromuscular Medicine Faculty members at 3 Clinic locations and 3 EMG labs with diverse patient populations: University of Minnesota Medical Center, Hennepin Healthcare (HCMC), and Minneapolis VA Hospital.

 - Emphasis on multidisciplinary/team-based approach to management of neuromuscular diseases.
 Fellows rotate in dedicated multidisciplinary MDA clinics in adult muscle disease, pediatric muscle disease, Charcot Marie Tooth, and two ALSA-certified ALS Clinics in town.

 - Opportunity to learn how to perform AND interpret muscle, nerve, and skin biopsies, all by Neurology Faculty.

 - Hands-on experience in autonomic studies, in a state-of-the-art autonomic laboratory (HCMC), and neuromuscular ultrasound (University of Minnesota).